Daith Piercing For Anxiety And Migraine Relief: Stimulating The Vagus Nerve

 Also note that because the daith is a cartilage piercing, it may have a greater chance of infection than standard lobe piercings.
 An untreated infection could lead to meningitis, facial paralysis, and hearing loss in extreme cases.
 It’s also possible to experience toxic shock syndrome, sepsis, or other complications from a piercing, particularly when the equipment used was not properly cleaned.

-To reduce the risk of infection from a daith piercing for anxiety, you might consider the following tips:
+To reduce the risk of infection from a daith piercing for anxiety or other common piercing, you might consider the following tips:

-• Get your piercing and other piercing help at a licensed shop.
+• Get your piercing and other piercings help at a licensed shop.

 • Ensure the piercer is knowledgeable and licensed to do daith piercings specifically.